inspirelab-site/inspirelab.umd.edu/index.md

 Title: Home
 ---
 # Welcome to INSPIRE Lab!
 **I**maging- and **N**euro-computation**s** for **P**recision **I**nformatics **Re**search (**INSPIRE**) Lab, led by Dr. Nan Xu, is anchored at the intersection of data science and brain science.
-Our mission is to uncover brain function, neurological disorders, and other biological processes by developing novel data science approaches.
+We are dedicated to uncover brain function, neurological disorders, and other biological processes by developing novel data science approaches.
 Using multimodal functional neuroimaging data (e.g., fMRI-BOLD, LFP, optical imaging, MEG) from animals, healthy humans, and patients, we decode complex brain processes and diseases, offering innovative insights for fundamental and translational brain science.
 {% include section.html %}
 ## Highlights
 {% include list.html data="posts" component="post-excerpt" lookup="2024-07-24" style="small"%}